#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

-If the soil isn't cold and frozen, consider planting your fruit, flower, or vegetable seeds directly into your garden.
+If the soil is warm and pliable, consider planting your flower, fruit, or vegetable seeds directly into your garden.
 This is called the "direct sow" method.
-The time to plant will be after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
+Plant after the threat of frost is gone for the season, as sprouts and seedlings can't weather those conditions.
 You can also start your seeds indoors if you'd like.
 Consult your seed packet for how and when to sow seeds.

 What are seed tapes?